ChicagoHAI/idea-explorer/docs/IDEAHUB_INTEGRATION.md

 python src/cli/fetch_from_ideahub.py https://hypogenic.ai/ideahub/idea/HGVv4Z0ALWVHZ9YsstWT
 ```

-**What happens:**
+**What happens (v1.1):**
-1. 📥 Fetches the idea content from IdeaHub
+1. 📥 Fetches the idea content from IdeaHub (title, description, references)
-2. 🤖 Uses GPT-4 to convert to Idea Explorer YAML format
+2. 🤖 Uses GPT-4o-mini to format as minimal YAML (no hallucination)
-3. 💾 Saves the YAML file to `ideas/` directory
+3. 💾 Saves only provided information - no invented datasets/methods
-4. ✅ Displays the path to the saved file
+4. ✅ Agent will research missing details when you run the experiment

 **Example output:**
 ```